Pete’s presents Steve Martin IBMA’s Distinguished Achievement Award

 Earl Scruggs Comment on Pete on ETown Performance

-Listen to Earl Scrugg's surprising remark on recent Etown performance.
+Listen to Earl Scruggs’s surprising remark on recent Etown performance. (full story)

 Pete’s Report on Louise Certain Scruggs’ Funeral